MiracleLabs/IotWorkshop/LabCheatSheet.md

-#  Connecting Devices to IBM Bluemix IoT Foundation with Node Red
+#  Miracle's Completely Hands-On IoT Workshop(Part of the Bring IoT Home Series)

-This document will have all the links, code snippets and notes that you will need to complete our "Connecting Devices to IBM Bluemix IoT Foundation with Node Red"
+This document will have all the links, code snippets and notes that you will need to complete our "Miracle's Completely Hands-On IoT Workshop"

 ## Important Links